-I am a Berlin-based geospatial analyst and journalist using geospatial & open-source information to investigate security and environmental issues.
+I am a Berlin-based geospatial analyst and journalist using remote sensing & open-source information to investigate security and environmental issues.

-I’m currently available for full-time work opportunities in Berlin, or remote.
+I’m currently available for freelance work opportunities in Berlin, or remote.

 Michael Cruickshank Photo.jpg